woochann/SQL-Pizza-Sales-Project/README.md

 SELECT count(orderid) AS Order_Count
 FROM orders;
 ```
-## Analysis Queries
+## Data Analysis / Findings

-These queries provide insights and analysis based on the pizza sales data.
+These questions provide insights and analysis based on the pizza sales data.

 ### Q1: Retrieve Customer Names and Email Addresses
 ```sql